phatnguyenuit/react-compose-providers/how-to-compose-react-providers-with-typescript.md

 At this step, we have TypeScript types for our utility but looks like it does not work well, because we may have different Context value types.

-IDE should suggest us to provide the correct `props` for the given `Provider` instead of type anything as you wish
+IDE should suggest the correct `props` for the given `Provider` instead of typing anything as you wish

 In this situation, we will create one more function to prepare `Provider` component details for every single `Provider`